 The Specializing Master's programme offers a complete and articulate multi-training course which enables participants to address the strategic and project-based aspects of creativity with an interdisciplinary approach in the fields of art and design: the outcome of this professional figure will be a product and service designer, with a particular focus on the contemporary art world.

-The 2nd level specializing master is a full time programme of one academic year duration for a total of 60 ECTS; it will start in June 2018 and will end in May 2019.
-Lectures will be held in English at Politecnico di Torino premises – starting in June 2018 and ending in December 2018.
+The 2nd level specializing Master is a full time programme (30 hours/week: Mon-Wed-Thu 4 hours in the morning, Tue-Fri 8 hours) of approximately one academic year duration for a total of 60 ECTS; it will start in May 2020 and end in May 2021.
+Lectures will be held in English at Politecnico di Torino premises.

 An internship period in museums, institutions, companies and architectural studios will follow.